Mazunte, Oaxaca Mexico | A Tranquil Beach Town

 Absolutely.
 Mazunte is especially worth visiting if you like the serenity of a small beach town with a vibrant community, wellness retreats, and healthy restaurants.

-What is Mazunte, Oaxaca known for?
+What is Mazunte Oaxaca known for?

 Mazunte is known for the variety of turtles that lay their eggs on the beaches.
 You can have the experience of releasing newly born turtles while supporting the conservation effort at the same time.